mcmillanpl/Technical-Writing-Portfolio/tutorials/madcap-bind-to-source-control.md

 ### Subversion
 1. Populate the **Server** field with the IP address.
-2. Select the ellipsis option next to **Project Path** and choose the Subversion folder you want to bind the Flare project to.
+2. Select the ellipsis next to **Project Path** and choose the Subversion folder you want to bind the Flare project to.
 3. Select **OK**.
 4. You can add optional internal comments in the **Comment** field.
 5. Select **OK**.